Radio-frequency assisted switching in perpendicular magnetic tunnel junctions

 We also study the effect of time delay between the RF and DC write pulses on $\Delta \mathcal{P}$. \Cref{fig:Max_power_switching_multiple_devices} shows the dependence of $\Delta \mathcal{P}$ on $\tau$ at $V_\mathrm{RF} = 0.195$\,V for four MTJ diameters. $\Delta \mathcal{P}$ monotonically increases with decreasing $\tau$ and is generally positive in both the $\tau \ge 0$ and $\tau<0$ regimes.
 For $\tau = -7$\,ns, $\Delta \mathcal{P}$ is 0.31, 0.24, 0.27 and 0.15 for the $D=85$, 65, 45, and 25\,nm devices, respectively.
 While at $\tau = 0$, $\Delta \mathcal{P}$ is 0.13, 0.08, 0.08 and 0.06 for the $D=85$, 65, 45, and 25\,nm devices, respectively.

-\Cref{fig:switching_vs_energy_diff_freq} shows the dependence of $\Delta \mathcal{P}$ on $f_\mathrm{RF}$ for the $D=45$\,nm device at $P_\mathrm{RF} = -21$\,dBm and $\tau = - 2$\,ns.
-These data, taken at frequencies well below the FL FMR frequency (12\,GHz, Supplementary Note 2), reveal that RF-assisted switching becomes more efficient with decreasing RF frequency.
-A qualitatively similar dependence of $\Delta \mathcal{P}$ on $f_\mathrm{RF}$ is observed in the $\tau \ge 0$ regime.\\
+\Cref{fig:switching_vs_energy_diff_freq} shows the dependence of $\Delta \mathcal{P}$ on $f_\mathrm{RF}$ for the $D=45$\,nm device at $P_\mathrm{RF} = -21$\,dBm (see Supplementary Note 1 and Table~S1) and $\tau = - 2$\,ns.
+These data, taken at frequencies well below the FL FMR frequency (12\,GHz, Supplementary Note 2 and Figure~S3), reveal that RF-assisted switching becomes more efficient with decreasing RF frequency.
+A qualitatively similar dependence of $\Delta \mathcal{P}$ on $f_\mathrm{RF}$ is observed in the $\tau \ge 0$ regime.\\ \\ \textbf{ \myfont Theoretical results}

-\begin{large} \textbf{\myfont Theory} \end{large} \\ In order to understand the mechanisms of the experimentally observed RF-assisted switching, we made room-temperature ($T = 300$\,K) numerical macrospin and micromagnetic simulations of the switching process.
+In order to understand the mechanisms of the experimentally observed RF-assisted switching, we made room-temperature ($T = 300$\,K) numerical macrospin and micromagnetic simulations of the switching process.
 Simulations were made for all the MTJ diameters considered in the experiments (Supplementary Note 3).
 Here we show the results for the device with $D = 45$\,nm.
 Simulations of an ensemble of multiple replicas were performed to compute the switching probability.
 The magnetization dynamics of each replica were computed using both micromagnetic and macrospin solvers (see Supplementary Note 3).
 For the micromagnetic analysis, $10^2$ replicas were simulated, while for the macrospin simulations $10^4$ replicas were used.
+Both the micromagnetic and the macrospin simulations were performed using Magnetization Geometrical Integration Code (MaGICo, available at \url{http://wpage.unina.it/mdaquino/index_file/MaGICo.html}).
 The switching probability was then determined by counting the number of replicas that showed P to AP switching.\\ For these simulations, we first select the values of $V_\mathrm{DC}$ and $t_\mathrm{DC}$ that produce $\mathcal{P} = 0.5$ in the absence of an RF pulse for each device.
-We then add an RF pulse preceding the DC pulse and calculat the increase in the switching probability $\Delta \mathcal{P}$ above the $\mathcal{P} = 0.5$ baseline.
+We then add an RF pulse preceding the DC pulse and calculate the increase in the switching probability $\Delta \mathcal{P}$ above the $\mathcal{P} = 0.5$ baseline. \Cref{fig:Fig_th_mltp_Prob} shows the simulated $\Delta \mathcal{P}$ due to the RF pulse assist versus normalized RF power $\tilde{P}_\mathrm{RF}$ and delay $\tau$ between the RF and DC write pulses.
+The RF power is normalized to the minimal theoretical power required to switch the magnetic state with a DC current in the absence of thermal fluctuations ($T = 0$\,K) \cite{serpico2015_2}.
+This minimal power is analytically calculated in the macrospin approximation for the values of the FL dimensions, the uniaxial magnetocrystalline anisotropy constant $K_\mathrm{AN}$, saturation magnetization $M_\mathrm{s}$, and Gilbert damping constant $\alpha$ given in Table I of Methods.\\